HOW PRICE KILLS PROFITS

 There is a hierarchy in customer buying decisions that goes in order of descending importance.
-First, a solution must fit a particular need.
-If a customer with cramped space in a ski cabin needs a stacked-pair washer and dryer, a company offering only a side-by-side washer and dryer cannot be in the running for the customer's money.
-Second, the product must be reliable.
-A washer that doesn't clean clothes very well, or a dryer that doesn't dry, can not be sold at any price.
-Third, the product must be convenient to buy.
+First, a solution must fit a particular need have certain Functions.
+If a customer with cramped space in a ski cabin needs a stacked-pair washer and dryer, a company offering only a side-by-side washer and dryer cannot be in the running for the customer’s money.
+Second, the product must be Reliable.
+A washer that doesn’t clean clothes very well, or a dryer that doesn’t dry, cannot be sold at any price.
+Third, the product must be Convenient to buy.
 Few customers will go to great lengths to get one product over another – hardly any will even go to good lengths.
 Finally, the product must be priced right.
-The price must be "fair" compared to alternatives.
+The Price must be “fair” compared to alternatives.

 A few examples illustrate the point.
 One company needed an additional product to improve the productivity of its distribution channel.
 It found an imported product to sell and brought it to the market at a price equal to its import price plus a standard mark-up for selling and administrative expenses.